Gail Koziara Boudreaux: College

-Professional career
+Career

 She spent twenty years at Aetna, then in 2002 was named president of Blue Cross/Blue Shield of Illinois.
 She became the executive vice president for external operations at Health Care Service Corporation, which encompasses Blue Cross/Blue Shield of Illinois.

 In May 2008 she became executive vice president of UnitedHealthcare at UnitedHealth Group.
 From January 2011 to November 2014, she was the chief executive officer of UnitedHealthcare, the biggest US insurer, with 45 million customers and revenue of $120 billion.

-In 2015, months after stepping down from her post of CEO for UnitedHealthcare, Gail founded and became CEO of GKB Global Health, LLC, a healthcare strategy and business advisory firm.
+In 2015, months after stepping down from her post as CEO of UnitedHealthcare, Gail founded and became CEO of GKB Global Health, LLC, a healthcare strategy and business advisory firm.

-In November 2017, Boudreaux was named CEO of Anthem, Inc. which has since re-branded to Elevance Health, Inc.
+In November 2017, Boudreaux was named CEO of Anthem, Inc. which re-branded to Elevance Health, Inc. in 2022.

 Awards and recognition

-As recently as 2021, Boudreaux was also named by Modern Healthcare as one of the Most Powerful People in Healthcare.
-She was recognized by the Minneapolis/St. Paul Business Journal as one of the top 25 industry leaders, and included on Today's Chicago Woman list of 100 Women of Influence.

 In 2018, Boudreaux was awarded the Billie Jean King Contribution Award.
 In 2022, she was awarded the Theodore Roosevelt Award, as well as being inducted into the CoSIDA Academic All-America Hall of Fame Class of 2022.

 In 2023, Boudreaux became the first female elected chair of The Business Council, an association of top CEOs.